 - Non-UK express trusts that are liable to UK taxation

 - Non-UK express trusts that are not excluded under the further TRS guidance

 Also required to be registered is the Estate of someone who has died, if the administration of the estate continues for more than two years from the date of death.
 This is only to be registered if the will contains language that creates a trust.
 This language usually takes the form of ‘I give to my executors and trustees … to hold on trust for …’.

 Further guidance on which trusts must be registered can be found in the HMRC Trust Registration Service Manual 20000 on Gov.uk.
-A trust will need to be registered within 90 days of its creation or of it becoming liable to UK taxation.
+A trust will need to be registered within 90 days of its creation.
 For an estate that needs to be registered, this is likely to be required within 90 days of the two-year anniversary of the death.

 There may be a £5,000 penalty for the trustees if they deliberately fail to register the trust or estate within these time limits, or if they fail to keep the register updated after registration.

 Step-by-step guide to registering a trust with HMRC